- Program Profiles

 Lindsey Vidreh (email@example.com) is the lead faculty for the Renewable Energy Program at Shoreline Community College

 Primarily Puget Sound/ Western Washington

-35-40 at any given time
+15-40 at any given time

-Applied Arts & Sciences Associates Degree: Two Years
+Applied Arts & Sciences Associates Degree: Two Years – 90 Credits

-Certificate of Proficiency: One Year
+Certificate of Proficiency: One Year – 45 Credits

 Introduction to Renewable Energy

 The CET program continues to remain successful because of our dedicated faculty.
-The instructors our experts in their fields and are passionate about supporting students.
+The instructors are experts in their fields and are passionate about supporting students.
 While their teaching status is part-time, they are all fully committed to ensuring students reach their academic and career goals.
 We are also fortunate to have a vibrant and devoted advisory committee.
 Our committee members hire our students, provide job shadows, arrange tours, and meet three times per academic year to inform the program concerning trends and relevant industry needs.
 Overall, we remain enthusiastic in our desire to train our students for positions in the emerging technologies of the Clean Energy industry.

 Our key industry ties are to various solar energy design companies and engineering firms who specialize in energy analysis.
 We also have ties to local non-profit organizations who specialize in clean energy programs, along with support from the City of Seattle and State of Washington.
 Our industry advisory board consists of approximately 11 people who currently work in the industry to advise our program, as shown on the list below: